optuna/optunahub/docs/source/tutorials_for_users/how_to_use_benchmarks.rst

    :width: 800px

-Multi-objective Problem
+Multi-Objective Problem
 ^^^^^^^^^^^^^^^^^^^^^^^

-You can also try multi-objective optimization by using the `the WFG Problem Collection <https://hub.optuna.org/benchmarks/wfg/>`__ module.
+You can also try multi-objective optimization.
+Here, we use the `the WFG Problem Collection <https://hub.optuna.org/benchmarks/wfg/>`__ as an example.
 In order to use this module, you need to install `optproblems <https://pypi.org/project/optproblems/>`__ and `diversipy <https://pypi.org/project/diversipy/>`__ packages.

 .. code-block:: console